cloudevents/spec/subscriptions-api.md

 property MUST specify a dialect.
 All other properties are dependent on the dialect being used.

-##### 3.2.3.1. "simple" filter dialect
+##### 3.2.3.1. "basic" filter dialect

-The "simple" filter dialect is intended to support the most common filtering use
+The "basic" filter dialect is intended to support the most common filtering use
 cases:

-- "Exact match" where the filter condition and an attribute value match exactly.
+- "Exact" match where the filter condition and an attribute value match exactly.
-- "Prefix match" where the filter condition is a prefix of the attribute value.
+- "Prefix" match where the filter condition is a prefix of the attribute value.
-- "Suffix match" where the filter condition is a suffix of the attribute value.
+- "Suffix" match where the filter condition is a suffix of the attribute value.

 This filter dialect is intentionally constrained to these filter types, since filtering has a potentially significant impact on the baseline performance of